LukeGrahamLandry/franca/devlog.md

   to measure the new compiler built by the new compiler. so yeah copying read_only when saving the function so you don't add extra blits for the arguments is very good. very sad that i forgot that when i stole the inlining stuff.
+- VarId for a bit more type safety
+- fix 10 samples of memmove for push(zeroed(FatExpr, LazyType)) in scope.fr
+- "placement new" for deep_clone. samples: 90->64. time down to 965ms.
+  - kinda sad that my passing things by value is that shitty. hard to decide between keeping it because it's easy to think about and you can just fix the few hot places that show up in the profile, OR changing the whole calling convention situation because my job is to make the code you want to write also perform well.

 ## (Jun 29)

 - i don't like seeing `mov x, 4; and a, b, x` in the disassembly,